 - It is possible to have different averaging for the demix and subtract step. - Selected (e.g. shorter) baselines can be demixed (others will be averaged only).
 By default only the cross-correlations are used. - Four different direction types can be given: - $\circ\,$ The subtract-sources are subtracted from the data.
-They must have a source model. - The model-sources can be given to take the contribution of other strong sources into account when solving for the gains.
+They must have a source model. - $^\circ\,$ The model-sources can be given to take the contribution of other strong sources into account when solving for the gains.
 They must have a source model as well.
 The target source should NOT be part of this list. - $\circ\,$ The other-sources directions are taken into account when demixing.
 They are projected away when solving for the gains. - If the target source is given, it must have a source model and no other-sources can be given.
 If no target source is given, the target direction can be projected away like the extra-sources.
 Weak target sources should not be projected away. - A source model mentioned above is the patch name in the SourceDB (e.g. CasA).
 At the moment only point and Gaussian sources are supported.
 The direction used for demixing is the centroid of the sources that belong to the patch.
-The direction for an extra source (for which no model is used) can be given as a parameter if that is needed. - It is important to note that the target source model must NOT be given using the subtractsources or model-sources.
-If it has to be used, give it using the targetsource parameter.
+The direction for an extra source (for which no model is used) can be given as a parameter if that is needed. - It is important to note that the target source model must NOT be given using the subtract-